QBECO SSI Efficacy & Safety

 QBECO for the treatment of Crohn’s disease

 With growing evidence that immune system dysfunction may underlie a variety of immune-related diseases, Qu Biologics began treating patients with Crohn’s disease, ulcerative colitis and arthritis through a compassionate use program.

 Ten (10) patients with uncontrolled persistent moderate-to-severe Crohn’s disease were treated with QBECO SSI treatment through the compassionate use program.
 Patients may have continued to receive conventional medical treatments and/or complementary therapies in addition to the SSI treatment.

 - Seven of the ten patients reported full resolution of clinical symptoms with a course of QBECO SSI treatment of three months or more.

-- Four of these patients have had sustained clinical remission after discontinuing all medications including SSI treatment.
+- Three of these patients have had sustained clinical remission after discontinuing all medications including SSI treatment.
 The longest case of clinical remission reported is still ongoing, after 4 years.

 - Nine of the ten patients were able to discontinue all other medications at some point while on QBECO SSI treatment.